WFUCSCCho/project-4-mfinegan23/README.md

 Implementation Overhead: Resizing operations or linked-list traversals within buckets contribute to the observed scaling.
 Dataset Patterns: Sorted datasets exacerbate collisions, increasing traversal times.

 While the hash table works as designed, its performance scales closer to O(N) in practice, particularly for larger, sorted datasets.
-Optimizing the hash function or increasing randomness in the data could improve alignment with theoretical expectations.
+Optimizing the hash function or increasing randomness in the data could improve alignment with theoretical expectations of O(1).

 ## Submission: